Topic Number 403 - Interest Received

 Original Issue Discount Instruments

 If a taxable bond, note or other debt instrument was originally issued at a discount, part of the original issue discount may have to be included in income each year as interest, even if no payment is received during the year.
-Refer to Publication 550 or Publication 1212, Guide to Original Issue Discount (OID) Instruments, for more information on original issue discount.
+Refer to Publication 550 or Publication 1212, Guide to Original Issue Discount (OID) Instruments for more information on original issue discount.
 You should receive a Form 1099-OID.pdf, Original Issue Discount, or a similar statement from each payer of taxable original issue discount of $10 or more, showing the amount you should report in income.
-For a tax-exempt bond acquired on or after January 1, 2017, you should receive a Form 1099-OID, or a similar statement, of tax-exempt OID that is reportable as tax-exempt interest.
+For a tax-exempt bond, you should receive a Form 1099-OID, or a similar statement, of tax-exempt OID that is reportable as tax-exempt interest.

 There are times when you may receive a Form 1099 for interest in your name that actually belongs to someone else.
 In this case, the IRS considers you a nominee recipient.
 If you received a Form 1099-INT or Form 1099-OID that includes an amount you received as a nominee for the real owner:

-- See "Nominees" in the Form 1040A or 1040, Schedule B Instructions for how to report the interest on your income tax return.
+- See "Nominees" in the Form 1040, Schedule B Instructions for how to report the interest on your income tax return.

-If you receive taxable interest, you may have to pay estimated tax.
-For more information, see Estimated Taxes and Am I Required to Make Estimated Tax Payments for 2018?
+If you receive taxable interest, you may have to pay estimated tax on the additional income.
+For more information, see Estimated Taxes and Am I Required to Make Estimated Tax Payments?
 For more information on interest income, refer to Publication 550.